-As a nonprofit organization, Adventure Cycling Association's mission is to inspire and empower people to travel by bicycle.
-Established in 1973 as Bikecentennial, we are the premier bicycle-travel organization in North America with more than 40 years of experience and 53,000 members.
+As a nonprofit organization, Adventure Cycling Association's mission is to inspire, empower and connect people to travel by bicycle.
+Established in 1973 as Bikecentennial, we are the premier bicycle-travel organization in North America with more than 40 years of experience and 52,000 members.

 Cycling one of our routes this summer or passing through Montana?
 Be sure to visit our headquarters in Missoula.